theMikeSwan/TMSDocumentBrowser/ReadMe.markdown

 ####Additional Functions in `DocumentBrowserDelegate` for Added Functionality:####
-* `documentBrowserDidCancel(documentBrowser: DocumentBrowserController)` will be called when the user cancels, aqnd closes, the document browser.
+* `documentBrowserDidCancel(documentBrowser: DocumentBrowserController)` will be called when the user cancels, and closes, the document browser.
 * `documentBrowser(documentBrowser: DocumentBrowserController, willDeleteDocumentAtURL urlToDelete: NSURL)` informs the delegate when a document is about to be deleted, if the selected document is currently open this is the time to close it and remove any references to it.
 * `documentBrowser(documentBrowser: DocumentBrowserController, didRenameDocumentAtURL url: NSURL, to: String)` informs the delegate of name changes to documents.
 A change in name results in a change of path as well, as such references to the location of the document should get updated and if the document name is being displayed in the UI it should be updated.